GimpTutorial/04-Character-Sketch/README.md

 + Helps with creating a realistic physique

 ### 18 Study Of The Head
-+ Understanding the overall shape of the Head
++ Understanding the overall shape of the head
 + Learn quick ways of drawing the head in multiple positions

+### 19 Study Of The Eyes
++ Getting eye just right
++ What to avoid when drawing eyes
++ How the eyes and brow communicate